unnoon/bottom_line/README.md

 - Per function packages
 - Generator based
 - Works on any Collection (Iterable(Iterators)|Objects) or Sequence (any[]|string)
+- Decorators (that work on instance properties) & easy decorator creation tools
 - ES6 exports
 - Made with bits of love!